1904: World’s Fair and “Other” Races

 Several Africans were brought to be “displayed” at the fair by American explorer S.P.
 Verner.
 One of those named Ota Benga, had been captured in Congo, enslaved, and brought to the United States.
 He was found by Verner at a slave market and purchased.
 While Verner gave Benga his freedom, he also convinced him to be on “display” at the 1904 World’s Fair with other Africans.

 After the fair (and a short return to Africa), Benga returned with Verner to New York City.
-Verner was experiencing money troubles and so Benga ended up first staying at the American Museum of Natural History before being transferred to the Bronx Zoo.
+In another example of “othering” and treating African people as less than human, Verner forced Benga to “stay” at the American Museum of Natural History and then at the Bronx Zoo.
 His stay there was controversial and he eventually ended up in a Virginia seminary.
 His story represents the calloused way that Americans treated Africans and African Americans.
 (You can read his entire story in the book Ota: The Pygmy in the Zoo, by Phillips Verner Bradford and Harvey Blume) (Zielinksi, 2008).

 Want to learn more?
-Listen to this podcast with voice actors from Seizing Freedom where they re-enact how W.E.B.
+Listen to this podcast from Seizing Freedom where they reveal how W.E.B.
 Du Bois used the Paris World’s Fair to push back against the harmful stereotypes promoted by American Worlds Fairs about African Americans.

 The limits to city beatification.
 At the same time investments were made in parts of the city related to the World’s Fair, other parts of the city faced a shortage of housing.
 Not surprisingly, these were the sections where African American residents were forced to live.
 Many of these locations were in the least developed parts of the city.
 These locations were often overcrowded and infrastructure was underdeveloped leading to unsanitary and dangerous conditions.